Which authority decides on a claim for compensation in cross-border cases?

 Are there any victim support organisations in this country that can help me claim compensation in a cross-border case?

 If you want to submit a claim or if you have any questions about compensation in cross-border cases, it is best to consult the Swedish Crime Victim Compensation and Support Authority for help and information.
-Information can be found at https://www.brottsoffermyndigheten.se/eng.
+Information is available on https://www.brottsoffermyndigheten.se/.
 You can also call the authority at +46 90 70 82 00.